LuiseFreese/M365BootCamp/MakeYourApp-SessionsScreen.md

 * set its .text property to "my sessions"
 * Position: x=0, Y=55
 * Size: 640 x 108
-* if youn like to: change color, font, fontweight
+* if you like to: change color, font, fontweight

 ## Dropdown to chose the right calendar